adamlg/chatterbox-deploy/README.md

 ### Deploy your code to your server using the Azure CLI

 1. Scale your site so it can handle the deployment process: `azure site scale mode standard <SITE_NAME>`
-1. Deploy your repo to Azure by pushing to the new remote 'azure': `git push azure`
+1. Deploy your repo to Azure by pushing to the new remote ‘azure’: git push azure master
 1. Log the output of your site as it deploys to track errors: `azure site log tail <SITE_NAME>`
   - **Note:** If viewing the logs isn't enough for you, you can try this too (note that this should not be needed.
 It's provided here as a potentially usefull tip for the future).
 If your website is named foo.azurewebsites.net, try going to http://foo.scm.azurewebsites.net.
 Your login credentials will be your Git/FTP username and password.
 Once in, you’ll be able to open a PowerShell prompt, see running processes, download a diagnostics dump, and more.
 More info here: https://github.com/projectkudu/kudu/wiki/Accessing-the-kudu-service.
 1. After the deployment finishes, check to make sure your site is running: `azure site browse`